Dynamical time and Ashtekar variables for the Husain-Kucha\v{r} model: Introduction

 The layout of the paper is the following.
 After this introduction, we present in Section \ref{sec_Action} the actions, equations of motion and dynamical features of the field theories studied here.
-Subsequently, we will present and discuss the Hamiltonian formulation for the Husain-Kucha\v{r} model in Section \ref{sec_Hamiltonian_HK} and the extended Husain-Kucha\v{r} model in Section \ref{sec_Hamiltonian_extended}.
+Before looking in detail at these models, we devote Section \ref{sec_Dirac_GNH} to a general discussion of the main features of the Dirac and GNH methods, in particular, the differences between them.
+Subsequently, we will present and discuss the Hamiltonian formulation for the Husain-Kucha\v{r} model in Section \ref{sec_Hamiltonian_HK} and the Extended Husain-Kucha\v{r} model in Section \ref{sec_Hamiltonian_extended}.
 After that, we will make some comments and discuss the main results in Section \ref{sec_conclusions}.
 We end the paper with several appendices.
-In Appendix \ref{appendix_notation} we explain the notation that we use throughout the paper, Appendix \ref{appendix_identities} compiles several definitions and gives a number of identities needed to complete some of the computations mentioned in the paper, and Appendix \ref{appendix_math_details} contains the proofs of several mathematical results (presented in the form of lemmas) used throughout this work.
+In Appendix \ref{appendix_notation}, we explain the notation that we use throughout the paper, Appendix \ref{appendix_identities} compiles several definitions and gives a number of identities needed to complete some of the computations mentioned in the paper, and Appendix \ref{appendix_math_details} contains the proofs of several mathematical results (presented in the form of lemmas) used throughout this work.
+Finally, Appendix \ref{appendix_details_EHK} provides some details on the implementation of the GNH method for the Extended Husain-Kucha\v{r} model.